williamholland/totalistic_2dca/README.md

 These are the automata considered on page 173 of Wolfram's A New Kind of Science.

+Find an explanation of the codes [on my blog](https://imaginarypart284141230.wordpress.com/2019/10/07/2-dimensional-cellular-automata-wolfram-codes/).

 ## example

 	$ ./ot2dca 462